pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

    .. method:: commit(overlay = True)

-      Update the page's ``/Contents`` with the accumulated draw commands and text insertions.
+      Update the page's :data:`contents` with the accumulated draw commands and text insertions.
 If a ``Shape`` is not committed, the page will not be changed.

       The method will reset attributes :attr:`Shape.rect`, :attr:`lastPoint`, :attr:`draw_cont`, :attr:`text_cont` and :attr:`totalcont`.
 Afterwards, the shape object can be reused for the **same page**.

       :arg bool overlay: determine whether to put content in foreground (default) or background.
-Relevant only, if the page already has a non-empty ``/Contents`` object.
+Relevant only, if the page already has a non-empty :data:`contents` object.

    .. attribute:: doc